Azerbaijan denies firing at Armenian positions

 Armenia's report about the alleged shelling by the Azerbaijani army is completely false, Azernews reports, citing the Azerbaijani Defense Ministry.

-The information by Armenia about the alleged opening of fire by units of the Azerbaijani army from 2130 to 2230 on November 24 in the direction of the positions of units of the Armenian armed forces is completely false.
+According to the ministry, the information by Armenia about the alleged opening of fire by units of the Azerbaijani army on November 30 at 2235 (GMT +4) in the direction of the positions of units of the Armenian armed forces from small arms of various calibers is completely false.

 "We categorically refute this information spread by the Armenian Defense Ministry," the statement said.